BlurFaces Open App

 Operational sequence

-- Upload a photo or MP4 and let detection complete.
+1. Upload your photo or image and let automatic face detection complete.

 Photo workflow best practices